Rabobank Environmental Dashboard

-Rabobank is one of the main banks in the Netherlands and has the ambition to be the bank of green transition.
-In order to achieve this goal Rabobank needs to decarbonizing its indirect emissions, necessitating a review of the sustainable performance of its portfolio of clients (SME).
+Rabobank is one of the leading banks in the Netherlands and has set the ambition to become the bank of the green transition.
+To achieve this goal, Rabobank must focus on decarbonizing its indirect emissions, which requires a thorough review of the sustainability performance of its SME client portfolio.

 ROLE: UX/UI Designer